OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 parameter studies, and other objects that iterate over a set of components.
 It inherits from :ref:`Component<openmdao.main.component.py>`.

-TraitType_ - base class used to validate and possibly convert data objects that are passed between linked components.
+Variable - base class used to validate and possibly convert data objects that are passed between linked components.